-My translation of Brecht’s unfinished play The Real Life of Jacob Trotalong (Das wirkliche Leben des Jakob Gehherda) will be published in early 2019, in the collection of Brecht’s dramatic fragments that I have co-edited with Tom Kuhn (Bloomsbury).
+My translation of Brecht’s unfinished play The Real Life of Jacob Trotalong (Das wirkliche Leben des Jakob Gehherda) was published in January 2019, in the collection of Brecht’s dramatic fragments that I co-edited with Tom Kuhn (Bloomsbury).
 It was immensely enjoyable to translate this piece, which plays around with expressionistic and epic techniques and employs an enormous range of styles – dream sequences mean that the action can suddenly shift from the bar-room of a 1930s inn to the overplayed chivalry of a medieval joust.

 I was also one of the translators for the new collection of Bertolt Brecht’s theoretical writings on peformance, Brecht on Performance (Bloomsbury, 2014).
 I focused in particular on Brecht’s ‘Modelbooks’ – the manuals that he produced for some of his most-performed plays.